SWARMHAUL REFERENCE REPUTATION SYSTEM

 The first-meeting ceiling is critical.
 No matter how many credentials B presents on first contact, A will never grant them more than 0.6 before observing them directly.
 Reputation must be earned through direct interaction, not imported wholesale.

-Actor M (malicious) creates 1000 fresh identities and spams them at actor A. Each fresh identity has no history and presents no credentials.
-Under the self-estimate function, each lands at the base_score of 0.3.
-Because A's own experience with these identities is nil, none of them crosses the threshold to be trusted for any meaningful operation.
-The attack cost M nothing but buys nothing.
+Actor M creates 1000 fresh identities and spams them at actor A. Each fresh identity has no history and presents no credentials.
+Under the self-estimate function, each lands at base_score = 0.3.
+The attack cost M nothing but buys nothing — none of these identities crosses the threshold for meaningful operations.

 6.2 Good citizen burning out

-Actor 1 has a bad record with everyone except Actor 2.
+Actor 1 has bad reputation with everyone except Actor 2.
 Actors 3–99 all give Actor 1 a score of 0.1.
-But Actor 1 and Actor 2 have completed 200 contracts together, all successful.
+But Actor 1 and Actor 2 have completed 200 contracts together successfully.
 In Actor 2's local DB, Actor 1 sits at 0.92.
-Actor 2 has a legitimate, well-founded, peer-to-peer trust relationship with Actor 1 that nobody else can invalidate.
 This is the system working as intended: trust is not a majority vote.

 7. Mapping to SwarmHaul